Skip to content

 What does the Condo Act say?

-Section 117 (2) prohibits anyone from allowing or carrying on with an unreasonable nuisance.
+Section 117 (2) prohibits anyone from allowing or carrying on with an nuisance.

 Section 119 (1) requires all to comply with the Act and the condo’s governing documents.